 The rule specifies:

-• Audio narration must be clear: neutral tone, adequate pacing, no competing background noise or music that diminishes audibility
+• Audio narration must be clear: neutral tone, adequate pacing (maximum 140 words per minute for risk disclosure), no competing background noise or music that diminishes audibility (background audio must be at least 15 dB below narration during risk statements)

-• Synchronization: Text and audio must present the same information at the same time — no lag or mismatch
+• Synchronization: Text and audio must present the same information at the same time — no lag, mismatch, or text-only/audio-only segments during major risk disclosure

 Clarity, Conspicuousness, and Neutrality